-- 1. Open the PDF document within which you want to rotate pages. - (Optional) To rotate one page, choose Home/Organize > Rotate Pages > Left/Right.
+- 1. Open the PDF document within which you want to rotate pages. - (Optional) To quickly rotate the current page, choose Home/Organize > Rotate Pages > Left/Right.
 Rotation is based on 90° increments. - 3.
 To rotate one or more pages, please use one of the following methods:

-- ♦ Choose Home/Organize > Rotate Pages > Multi-page rotate. - ♦ Right-click the selected page thumbnails in the Pages panel and choose Rotate Pages. - ♦ Select multiple page thumbnails in the Pages panel and click the Rotate Counterclockwise icon at the top of the Pages panel.
+- ♦ Choose Home/Organize > Rotate Pages > Multi-page rotate. - ♦ Right-click the selected page thumbnails in the Pages panel and choose Rotate Pages. - ♦ Select multiple page thumbnails in the Pages panel and click the Rotate Counterclockwise icon and Rotate Clockwise icon at the top of the Pages panel.
 Rotation is based on 90° increments. - 4.
 (Optional) In the pop-up Rotate Pages dialog box, specify the direction you want to rotate the pages and the page range. - 5.
 Click OK.